NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

 * We need to get the latest AMI id for the ecs optimized AMI and then specify it in ecs-cluster/config_params.json file.

-##Diagram of ecs-workshop pipeline with all stages:
+## ECS-Workshop pipeline with all stages:

 ![](images/aws-amazon-codepipeline.png)